Anneka Randhawa is a partner in the White Collar team in London. She joined White & Case in October 2015.

 Representing a multinational company on potential bribery and corruption offences in connection with facilitation payments overseas.

-Representing a senior bank executive in relation to an SFO investigation into allegations of fraud and non-disclosure.*
+Advising on bribery and corruption issues in relation to corporate due diligence on acquisitions.
+Representing a senior bank executive in relation to an SFO investigation into allegations of fraud and non-disclosure.

 Representing a number of bank traders in connection with a worldwide investigation into the manipulation of foreign exchange benchmarks.